 The majority of real estate knowledge is learned on the job, making experience a premium.
 That’s not to say that newly licensed agents aren’t valuable.
 Newer agents tend to have more time to devote to each transaction, and if they have access to experienced mentors, they’re worth taking seriously.

 Still, experience counts for a lot.
 The agent should have at least a few transactions under their belt – from listing to closing – and be familiar with the neighborhood.

 How do you plan to market the listing?

 Without proper marketing, even the best property won’t sell.
 As the owner, it’s essential to know how the agent will be marketing your home to the highest number of buyers and what their sales philosophy is.
 Have them take you through an example of a previous sale to see how the marketing; was done.
 Professional listing photos and even virtual tours are of increasing importance in sales nowadays.

 May I review any documents that I will be signing?

 Any professional agent worth their salt will make all documents available for review before asking you to sign.
 It’s well worth having your attorney look these documents over before hiring.
 As a seller, the most important documents to review are:

 How much will it cost?

-Be upfront about knowing what all final costs will be such as brokers commission, closing fees and anything else that can be used to compare one agent to another.
-In real estate, all prices are negotiable so don’t let the first price put you off.
-The average commission charge is 4-6% with top real estate agents usually less, negotiable.
+Be upfront about knowing what all final costs will be, such as brokers commission, closing fees, and anything else that can be compared one agent to another.
+In real estate, all prices are negotiable, so don’t let the first price put you off.
+The average commission charged is 4-6%, with top real estate agents usually less, negotiable on their commissions.